Avalanche Lake, Nilgiris

 Avalanche Lake (Avalanchi lake) is located 28 kilometers from Ooty in the Nilgiris district in Tamil Nadu.

 Etymology

 The lake derived the name avalanche because of a huge landslide (avalanche) that occurred in the region in the early 1800s.
-Avalanche received 92.1cm rain in 24 hours on 9 August 2019 which is highest 24 hr Rainfall in South India.
+Avalanche received 92.1 cm rain in 24 hours on 9 August 2019 which is highest 24 hr Rainfall in South India.
 The day before it received 82 cm in 24 hr on 8 August 2019.